Friday, 25 October 2019

 Wednesday, 2 October 2019

-GUEST POST by Mark on disability & searching for my faith
+Guest post by Mark on disability & searching for his faith

 I had a stroke in my mother's womb and as a result I was born with paralysis down the right-hand side of my body.
 No operation could 'fix' me and only intensive physiotherapy in childhood could help improve the functionality of those muscles that had been weakened by the stroke.